-- Remo Controlled Sound X coated – This has become our preferred snare head.
+Remo Controlled Sound X coated – This has become my preferred snare head over the years.
 It’s slightly thicker sounding and more durable than the regular Controlled Sound and it’s great for big, beefy snare sounds.
 It's essentially a slightly thicker Ambassador with a dampening dot in the middle which helps focus the tone.
 Get a 14” if you want to use one of the studio snares (a 6.5x14” Ludwig Black Beauty, 6.5x14” Dunnett 2N chrome-over-brass, 6.5x14” DW Aluminum, 7x14” Keplinger 3mm copper, 5x14” Ludwig Acrolite and a revolving selection of a few others) – 9 times out of 10 we use one of the studio snares (unless you have something really tasty!).

 Snare Drum (resonant head)

-- Snare wires can have a huge impact on the quality of the snare sound.
-I really like Puresound wires (I use the Super 30s on all of the studio's snare drums) and Tama Snappy Snares (the 42-strand version is great on larger, louder drums if they can accommodate large snares).
+Snare wires can have a huge impact on the quality of the snare sound.
+I really like Puresound wires (I usually use their Super 30 wires on all of the studio's snare drums) and Tama Snappy Snares (the 42-strand version is great on larger, louder drums if they can accommodate large snares).
 If you've got stock wires, cheap wires, or bent/damaged wires, I'd suggest grabbing a fresh set if you want to use your snare on the recording.

 Toms (batter head)

-- Remo Emperor Vintage (clear or coated) – These are fantastic and are our favorite tom heads for most music.
+Remo Emperor Vintage (clear or coated) – These are fantastic and are among my favorite tom heads for most music.
 They're great for a super-beefy, thick tom sound with plenty of attack and slightly less sustain than the standard Emperor.
 Amazing for “big rock” drum sounds.
 Don’t let the “Vintage” tag fool you, it’s just means “slightly thicker than a regular Emperor” in this case.

-Cymbals and Misc.
-Drum Stuff - Bringing in great cymbals is probably the most important thing you can do for a great drum sound.
+Using great cymbals is probably the most important thing you can do for a great recorded drum sound.
 If your cymbals sound bad, your drums will sound bad, so please buy, beg, borrow, or steal the best possible cymbals for your recording .
 UPDATE: I now offer high-end cymbal rentals for a small per-song fee, see below for details.

 Microphones tend to prefer thinner, darker, and/or quieter cymbals for the best possible sounds.
 Zildjian Ks and As (including the Custom, Sweet, Mastersound, etc. series), many Sabian AA/AAX/HHX, Dream's Energy series, and their competitors’ equivalents work really well.
-Thick,loud cymbals like Zildjian Zs, budget-level cymbals such as Zildjian ZBTs, or cracked/damaged cymbals will sound overly loud and/or harsh under microphones.
+Thick, loud cymbals like Zildjian Zs, budget-level cymbals such as Zildjian ZBTs, or cracked/damaged cymbals will sound overly loud, harsh, and/or tinny under microphones.
 So please bring great cymbals, because the best engineers in the world can’t make bad cymbals sound good.
 Also, if you didn't already watch this video you should definitely do it, even if you have been playing for decades.